madeleinedarbyshire/CMP3035/wk7/exercise-tracker/README.md

 ## Implement the Tracking page
 1. Implement onChangeText so that `text` is updated when the input changes.

-2. Get the set `id` as the watchID using setWatchID.
+2. Get watch id from `navigator.geolocation.watchPosition` and set the watchID in the setWatchID function.

 3. Make the 'Track' button start tracking.